 Note: New General Education Curriculum Available

-Our new general education core curriculum will launch in the Fall of 2020.
+Our new general education core curriculum launched in Fall of 2020.
 View the new core curriculum here.

 The information below refers to our previous core, available to students who enrolled in 2019 and earlier.

 Undergraduate general education at Eastern University strives to advance the University’s mission of preparing students for thoughtful and productive lives of Christian faith, leadership, and service.

 General education shapes students who are proficient in essential, college-level skills and enables them to appropriate and give witness to a Christian worldview.
 This worldview recognizes the unity of God’s truth, the importance of character formation and Christian community, the mandate to be stewards of creation and to practice justice, and the call to witness to the fullness of the gospel.
 Through excellent instruction in a variety of disciplines, a focus on student learning and transformation, and a shared commitment to the values of faith, reason, and justice, general education is ordered toward the service of God and humanity and the care of creation.

 Toward these ends, Eastern University has developed a common approach to general education for all students in the Associate of Arts and baccalaureate programs.
 The learning indicators Eastern University expects students to demonstrate flow out of Eastern’s foundational commitments.
 They are important components in helping students achieve the university’s learning goals.

 Eastern University aspires to graduate individuals who embody the following characteristics.

 To be an effective leader and professional, one needs to be able to communicate clearly in a variety of contexts and to a variety of audiences.
 This requires developing skills in writing, speaking and listening.
 Moreover, the ability to use technology responsibly and effectively is increasingly important in the digital age in which we are now living.

 - Written Communication – able to write in a coherent and persuasive manner using the practices of standard American English